jplataquin/visa-v/README.md

 # visa-V
-A micro frontend library for loading and creating html views with scoped javascript and css execution, that is suitable for "on file" and "on server" application.
+A micro frontend library for loading and creating html views with scoped javascript and css execution.
+Mostly suitable for browser based "on file" and "on server" application.